encode/django-rest-framework/docs/api-guide/schemas.md

 Tags can be used to group logical operations.
 Each tag name in the list MUST be unique.

 ---
-**Django REST Framework generates tags automatically with following logic:**
+#### Django REST Framework generates tags automatically with following logic:

 1. Extract tag from `ViewSet`.
     1. If `ViewSet` name ends with `ViewSet`, or `View`; remove it.
-    2. Convert class name into lowercase words & join each word using a space.
+    2. Convert class name into lowercase words & join each word using a `-`(dash).

     Examples: